Maude C. Davison: Early life

-Maude Campbell was born on 27 March 1885 in Cannington, Ontario, Canada to Janet (or Jeannette) Campbell.
+Maude Campbell was born on 27 March 1885 in Cannington, Ontario, Canada, to Janet (or Jeannette) Campbell.
 In 1894, her mother, who had immigrated from Scotland, married Abraham Sidders.
 She graduated in 1909 from the Ontario Agricultural College with a certificate from the MacDonald School of Home Economics.

 Career

 Campbell began her career as a dietitian at the Baptist College in Brandon, Manitoba.
-Immigrating to the United States in 1909, she took employment in South Bend, Indiana at the Epworth Hospital as a dietitian and instructor in domestic science and remained until 1911.
-She returned from Canada in 1914 and entered the Pasadena Hospital Training School for Nurses.
-In 1917, she graduated having earned her RN designation.
+Immigrating to the United States in 1909, she took employment in South Bend, Indiana, at the Epworth Hospital as a dietitian and instructor in domestic science and remained until 1911.
+She returned from Canada in 1914, and entered the Pasadena Hospital Training School for Nurses.
+In 1917, she graduated having earned her registered nurse designation.
 The following year, she joined the Nurse Reserves of the United States Army Nurse Corps and began working as a staff nurse at the base hospital of Camp Fremont in Palo Alto, California.
-After serving at Letterman General Hospital, in San Francisco, she was sent to Fort Leavenworth, Kansas in 1920, to take up a post at the hospital for the United States Disciplinary Barracks.
-With this move, she became an American citizen and was transferred as a second lieutenant to the Regular Army of the Nurse Corps.
+After serving at Letterman General Hospital, in San Francisco, she was sent to Fort Leavenworth, Kansas, in 1920, to take up a post at the hospital for the United States Disciplinary Barracks.
+With this move, she became a United States citizen and was transferred as a second lieutenant to the Regular Army of the Nurse Corps.
 Between 1921 and 1922, she was deployed to Coblenz, Germany, serving with the Allied Occupation Forces assisting with Russian famine refugees, influenza victims and war casualties.
 Returning to the United States, in 1924, she was promoted to first lieutenant after passing the Chief Nursing Examination.

 Davison entered Columbia University in 1926 and earned a bachelor's degree in home economics in 1928.
 Upon completion of her education, she returned to service as a nurse and dietician at several Army hospitals throughout the US.
 In 1939, she was deployed during World War II to Fort Mills Station Hospital on Corregidor Island in the Philippines.
 She was promoted to captain in 1941 and placed as chief nurse of the nursing corps of the Philippine Department.
 Most of the nurses in the Far East Command were serving under Davison with her second-in-command, Josephine Nesbit, at Sternberg Hospital on the south side of Manila Bay.
-When the Japanese invaded the Philippines, on 8 December 1941, the day after the bombing of Pearl Harbor, Davison organized civilian nurses to help with the casualties, sending five Army nurses and fifteen local Filipino nurses to the facility at Fort Stotsenburg.
+When the Japanese invaded the Philippines, on 8 December 1941, the day after the bombing of Pearl Harbor, Davison organized civilian nurses to help with the casualties, sending five army nurses and fifteen local Filipino nurses to the facility at Fort Stotsenburg.
 Within a week the Fort, along with other military facilities, was in ruins and the nurses were prepared for evacuation back to Sternberg.